-3D-SIC: 3D Semantic Instance Segmentation for RGB-D Scans
+3D-SIC: 3D Semantic Instance Completion for RGB-D Scans

 Technical University of Munich

 This paper focuses on the task of semantic instance completion: from an incomplete, RGB-D scan of a scene, we aim to detect the individual object instances comprising the scene and jointly infer their complete object geometry.
 This enables a semantically meaningful decomposition of a scanned scene into individual, complete 3D objects.
 This semantic instance completion of a 3D scene opens up many new possibilities in enabling meaningful interactions with a scene, for instance for virtual or robotic agents.
 Rather than considering 3D semantic instance segmentation and scan completion separately, we propose 3D-SIC, a new end-to-end 3D convolutional neural network which jointly learns to detect object instances and predicts their completed geometry.
 The core idea of 3D-SIC is a novel end-to-end 3D neural network architecture that leverages joint color-geometry feature learning and a fully-convolutional 3D network to effectively infer semantic instance completion for 3D scans at scale.
 Our method runs at interactive rates, taking several seconds inference time on scenes of 30m x 25m spatial extent.
 For the task of semantic instance completion, we additionally introduce a new semantic instance completion benchmark on real scan data, where we outperform alternative approaches by over 15 in mAP@0.5 on ScanNet, and over 18 in mAP@0.5 on SUNCG.